Who we are | Resources Safety & Health Queensland Skip to content

 The passing of the Resources Safety and Health Act 2020 by Queensland’s state parliament on 17 March 2020 established Resources Safety and Health Queensland as a statutory body, with a chief executive officer reporting directly to the responsible Minister.

-With a background in law and experience in regulatory frameworks, Rob Djukic commenced as RSH Chief Operating Officer in 2017.
+With a background in law and experience in regulatory frameworks, Rob Djukic commenced as RSH Chief Operating Officer in 2017, before being appointed Acting Chief Executive Officer of RSHQ in 2023.

 Executive Director, Simtars, Kerri Melkersson